eneagizzarelli/SYNAPSE/README.md

 If you plan to rebuild the dataset from scratch, the `startDatasetBuild.sh` script can be run.
 You'll need to replace _capec_ or _enterprise-attack_ databases in the `SYNAPSE-to-MITRE/data` folder with the versions you prefer (you can download them from the repositories linked in the below _acknowledgments_ section).
 Make sure to leave file and folder names unchanged.
 In the end, the model can be trained with the newly generated dataset using the `startModelTraining.sh` script.

 **Note 3**: if you experience an error like `Resource SOMETHING not found` and, further on, `>>> nltk.download('SOMETHING')` when using SYNAPSE-to-MITRE, please try the following command: `python3 -m nltk.downloader SOMETHING`.
 It should happen only for resources _punkt_ and _wordnet_.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Use cases

+Some experiments, or **use cases**, have been carried out over SYNAPSE to stress its functionalities:

+- **AI vs SYNAPSE** - basic interaction: SYNAPSE is dinamically generating the content of file system and MySQL service, an additional AI interacts with it and navigates through the various file, folders, databases, tables and so on.
+Everything is automated, with the new **AI replacing user-interaction**.

+The code implemented to perform the above tests can be found under `use_cases/` folder.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>